anonyme012/anonyme012/README.md

 🔐 Huge fan of the blockchain technologies : it's the future of the Internet.<br>
 🏴‍☠️ Aspiring pentester.<br>
 <br>
 ⏰ I'm currently working on :
 - a new blockchain for a better Internet
-- a web platform to learn programming and cybersecurity<br>
+- web platform to learn programming and cybersecurity<br><br>
 🛟 If you want to collaborate, contact me.<br>
 <br>
 - 📫 How to reach me : MP me on Discord.
-My username : ```nil4716```.
+My username : "nil4716".<br>
-- 😄 Pronouns: He / Him / anonyme012 / Nil<br>
+- 😄 Pronouns: He / Him / anonyme012 / Nil.<br>
 <br>
 You can contact me regarding any relevant topic, to have a nice and friendly discussion.